Preparing for Your Day Surgery Procedure

 Adults are limited to one or two visitors for five minutes in the PACU.

 When you leave the Day Surgery Center, we instruct you on ways to recognize signs and symptoms of potential difficulties, including infection at the surgical site, and symptoms such as a fever that warrant a call to your doctor.

 The day after your procedure, a nurse calls you to make sure that everything is going well and to answer questions you may have about your procedure or recovery.
-If you have other questions during your recovery, please contact the Day Surgery Center nursing staff at 212-263-7213.
+If you have other questions during your recovery, please contact your surgeon’s office.

 To ensure that we have met your postoperative needs, please take a minute to complete our Press Ganey Survey, which is mailed to you.
 Your feedback is appreciated and helps us to improve patient care.